Ethansito/quartz/content/TWFaith.md

 ## Usage
 <iframe width="560" height="315" src="https://www.youtube.com/embed/CMLi7lwL1Ec?si=4fiY3R6BBilrH5OK" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

+# Powers
+## Blessings
+Blessings are powers the god unlocks that directly benefits the followers.
+### Divine Intervention (Trigger) (AoE)
+Launches all followers within 30 blocks of the god into the air and gives them the glide effect until they hit the ground.
+### Hell's Fury (Toggle) (AoE)
+All followers within 30 blocks gain immunity to fire damage, and they spread fire wherever they move for the duration the power is active.
+Followers that leave the 30 block radius will still spread fire until the power ends, but followers outside the radius must enter before gaining the blessing.
+### Mana (Trigger) (AoE)
+Gives players within 30 blocks 16 bread.
+### Powerful Flock (Toggle) (AoE)
+The god and every follower within 30 blocks of the god gains a half heart of health for every other follower within 30 blocks of the god, including the god.
+With just the god and one follower nearby, this means both the god and the follower gain a half heart of health.
+### Summon God (Toggle)
+While the god has this power active, followers can use the command `/faith summon` to request the god to teleport to them.
+The god can accept with `/faith accept`.
+Teleportation has a cooldown of 20 minutes per follower, and the god cannot return to their original location by teleportation unless another follower is there to summon them.
+### Terrain Bonus (Toggle) (Server-Wide)
+The terrain bonus power gives all followers on the server a potion effect when they are in the god's chosen terrain.
+The power selection menu allows the god to match any of the available potion effects with any of the terrain groups, provided they have unlocked both in the upgrade menu.

+Example: Give strength to all followers in Cold biomes.
+## God Powers
+God powers only affect the god.
+### Lion's Heart (Toggle)
+The god gains strength 0-4 depending on how many pieces of armor they are wearing.
+Wearing no armor gives strength 4 while wearing a full set of armor results in no strength bonus.
+Tools, weapons, and shields do not affect this power.
+### Savior (Toggle) (Trigger) (AoE)
+While this power is active, if a follower within 30 blocks has his health reduced to less than 3 hearts, and the god has at least 5 hearts of health, the follower and the god will swap places.
+### Taunt (Trigger)
+All heathens in a 30 block radius of the god suffer the hunger effect, and the god gains the glowing status effect.
+The heathens suffer hunger until they hit the god or the power runs out.
+### Insidious (Toggle)
+The god gains the invisibility potion effect when shifting.
+Only drains power when the god is invisible.
+### Explosive Landing (Toggle) (Trigger)
+Converts fall damage into an explosion.
+The larger the fall damage, the larger the explosion, up to a max due to the server crashing.
+Max value can be found in config under "explosive-max-mag".
+### Flood (Trigger) (AoE)
+In a 30-block radius around the god, the highest block in the world gets a water block above it, flooding the area for 30 seconds before disappearing.
+Due to this power only spawning water above the highest blocks around the player, it is not effective underground or inside buildings.
+## Curses
+### Crumbling (Toggle) (AoE)
+Heathens in a 30-block radius take 10x durability damage on their armor, weapons, and tools.
+### Discombobulation (Trigger) (AoE)
+Heathens in a 30-block radius have their inventories scrambled.
+### Entangle (Trigger) (AoE)
+Heathens in a 30-block radius are encased in trees.
+This power only works in biomes where trees naturally spawn, and the type of tree depends on the biome.
+### Heavy Boots (Toggle) (AoE)
+Heathens in a 30-block radius gain slowness while wearing boots.
+### Intoxicate (Toggle) (AoE)
+Heathens in a 30-block radius gain nausea.

 ## Configuration
 ```yaml
 # TWFaith Config File